DataQuantaPM/SaaS-Funnel-Optimization-Identifying-Drop-offs-Segment-Performance-and-Revenue-Loss/README.md

 **🔹 Add contextual prompts after onboarding**

-Introduce in-app prompts or reminders right after users complete onboarding.
+Introduce in app prompts or reminders right after users complete onboarding.
 These prompts can encourage users to start a trial by explaining what they will gain from it.

 <br>